theQuery/Sambabe-Documents/terms-of-service.md

 <br>

 ### **Inquiries**
-If You have any questions or concerns about our terms of service, please feel free to contact **King TMK#0666** on the Discord app, or send an email to officialkoh@outlook.com.
+If You have any questions or concerns about our terms of service, please feel free to contact **@kingtmk** on the Discord app, or send an email to officialkoh@outlook.com.